alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

 * See also anything in the [current summary of install steps from the frame.work 21.04 install thread](https://community.frame.work/t/ubuntu-21-04-on-the-framework-laptop/2722).

 ### Possible installs
-1. Zoom from Software app.
-1. Ensure connection with Gitlab.
-    * Does need key to gitlab created.
-    * Must pull repo through Terminal CLI from Gitlab and _then_ you can use it in Github for Desktop.
-Github for Desktop, on Linux at least, no longer offers a GUI interface for connecting to non-Github or local repo sources.
-1. ??Evolution for email Client via Ubuntu software.

 1. Text-to-speech, especially for ePub.
     * Install voice synthesizer and a nice voice.
 From [askubuntu.com answer](https://askubuntu.com/a/908889)
     ```bash